What is the 30 day rule to save money? And can it really help you to learn how to save money?

 In practice, it’s not as simple as that and that’s why you need a little extra help to get you in the savings habit.

-Financial goals, no spend challenges and impulse spending rules are all designed to help you manage your money better.
+Financial goals, no spend challenges and impulse spending rules, as well as the 30 day rule are all designed to help you learn how to save more money and manage your money better.

 The 30 day rule to save money is a rule, no getting away from it.
 But it’s only a temporary rule, in fact why not consider it as a 30 day money challenge?

 If you still want it in 30 days then feel free to go buy it.